 Shorter Cruises Are In

-For reasons similar to the previous trend, the most popular 2010 cruises will most likely be those with shorter itineraries.
+For similar reasons, the most popular cruises will most likely be those with shorter itineraries.
 Indeed, weeks-long cruise holidays simply aren’t that feasible for the large number of people who are trying to squeak by in this crippled economy.
-Around the world cruises will continue to enjoy the patronage of well-heeled travelers, but brief, three-to-seven day cruises are bound to be the top choice for most people in 2010.
+Around the world cruises will continue to enjoy the patronage of well-heeled travelers, but brief, three-to-seven day cruises are a top choice.

 Smoke-Free Cruises: More Common Than Ever

 Restricted smoking privileges have been the standard in the cruise industry for some time, with many lines restricting smokers to balconies and other designated areas on their ships.
 The number of smoking areas on ships has already declined dramatically, and it is clear that many cruise lines will take the plunge and designate many of their ships entirely smoke-free sooner rather than later.
-Smoke-free cruises are a major selling point for lines that wish to appeal to health-conscious consumers, so expect to see more and more of them in 2010.
+Smoke-free cruises are a major selling point for lines that wish to appeal to health-conscious consumers, so expect to see more and more of that as time goes on.

 Everything Old Is New Again

 Although cruise lines have never been known to be frivolous, the trend of refurbishing older ships will likely intensify as cruise lines work to generate excitement and buzz about their ships without having to invest in new builds.
 When done correctly, a newly remodeled and refurbished ship can be a truly stunning thing – and a major selling point for lines that want to enjoy a quick makeover.
 Beyond all of that, remodeling and refurbishing – even doing so extensively – is still far cheaper than investing in entirely new ships.